Cayuga Lake

-Cayuga Lake (/kəˈjuːɡə/, /keIˈjuːɡə/ or /kaIˈjuːɡə/) is a Finger Lake in central New York state.
+Cayuga Lake (/kəˈjuːɡə/ kə-YOO-ghə, /keIˈjuːɡə/ kay-YOO-ghə, or /kaIˈjuːɡə/ kye-YOO-ghə) is a Finger Lake in central New York state.
 Spanning three counties - Cayuga, Seneca, and Tompkins - it is the longest, second largest (in surface area, marginally smaller than Seneca), and second largest in volume.
 It is just under 39 mi long, with an average width of 2.8 km, and is 3.5 mi at its widest point, near Aurora.
 It is approximately 435 ft at its deepest point, and has over 95 mi of shoreline.

 Etymology

 The lake is named after the indigenous Cayuga people.

 The Cayuga, whose name translates to "People of the Great Swamp," are one of the founding members of the Haudenosaunee Confederacy, also known as the Iroquois League.
 This alliance of Indigenous nations originally formed in what is now New York State.
 The Cayuga traditionally lived in the Finger Lakes region, specifically around Cayuga Lake.
 Their territory was situated between the lands of the Onondaga to the east and the Seneca to the west—two other nations within the Haudenosaunee alliance.
 Today, Cayuga descendants are part of several recognized communities.